memellin/memellin/README.md

 - 👋 Hi, I’m @memellin
-- 👀 I’m interested in programing, learning about creative things, very excited for the ti world.
+- 👀 I’m interested in programing, learning about web systems.
 - 🌱 I’m currently focused in Java-Springboot projects.
-- 💞️ I’m looking to collaborate on EVERYTHING, I'M VERY EXCITED
+- 💞️ I’m looking to collaborate on anything about web projects

 <!---
 memellin/memellin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.